 7. Solar Transportation

-Solar-powered vehicles may be the future, with existing applications including buses, trains, airplanes, and race cars built by students in Australia and the U.S. A fully solar-powered car is even slated for commercial release in 2019.
-This use of solar energy is not yet widely available, unless you own an electric car or EV and charge it with solar panels (generally via a solar-connected battery).
+Solar-powered vehicles may be the future, with existing applications including buses, trains, airplanes and race cars that students in Australia and the U.S. have built.
+A fully solar-powered car is even ready for commercial release in 2019.
+This use of solar energy is not yet widely available, unless you own an electric vehicle (EV) and charge it with solar panels (generally via a solar-connected battery).

 A Solar-Powered Future

-Renewable energy is already becoming a more familiar part of our lives, and innovation will continue to drive new applications of solar energy technologies that will improve our daily lives and help power a cleaner world.
-How many more uses of solar energy will there be in the future?
-We are excited to find out!
+Renewable energy is already becoming a familiar part of our lives.
+Innovation will continue to drive new solar energy technologies that will improve our daily lives and help power a cleaner world.
+How many more uses of solar energy will the future hold?
+We’re excited to find out!